MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 1. If _current isn't nil, it will be returned to the user.
 1. Create a custom setter method to set the current user.

-Now that we've created a User singleton, we need to make sure to set it once we receive the user from the database we set the singleton with our custom setter method.
+Now that we've created a User singleton, we need to make sure to set it.
+Once we receive the user from the database, we set the singleton with our custom setter method.
 After the singleton is set, it will remain in memory for the rest of the app's lifecycle.
 It will be accessible from any view controller with the following code:

 ```
 let user = User.current